-The effectiveness of insecticidal dusts is unquestionable as there are plenty of scientific studies that support it.
-Depending on their exact active ingredients insecticidal dusts can work better or worse against bed bugs than against other insects but the ones that work best against bed bugs usually mention them explicitly.
-Insecticidal dusts are usually applied in a similar manner to Desiccant dusts like DE or silica gel, only they are often hazardous for people and pets.
-As such, the instructions labels of the dusts need to be followed to the letter and the treated areas should usually be avoided while the treatment continues.
+The effectiveness of insecticidal dust is unquestionable as there are plenty of scientific studies that support it.
+Depending on their exact active ingredients insecticidal dust can work better or worse against bed bugs than against other insects but the ones that work best against bed bugs usually mention them explicitly.
+Insecticidal dust is usually applied in a similar manner to Desiccant dusts like DE or silica gel, only they are often hazardous for people and pets.
+As such, the instructions labels of the dust need to be followed to the letter and the treated areas should usually be avoided while the treatment continues.

-The pros of insecticidal dusts revolve around their high effectiveness.
-High-quality insecticidal dusts are capable of exterminating extraordinary amounts of bed bugs with ease from any given location, be it a bed mattress, furniture or wall cracks.
+The pros of insecticidal dust revolve around this product’s high effectiveness.
+High-quality insecticidal dust is capable of exterminating extraordinary amounts of bed bugs with ease from any given location, be it a bed mattress, furniture or wall cracks.

-The cons of insecticidal dusts include their often unpleasant odor, the risk of stains being left behind on fabrics, as well as the sheer risk associated with the use of these dusts.
-As powerful insecticides, these dusts need to be handled with care.
+The cons of insecticidal dust include their often unpleasant odor, the risk of stains being left behind on fabrics, as well as the sheer risk associated with the use of these dust.
+As powerful insecticides, this dust needs to be handled with care.